Properties of Dynamical Black Hole Entropy: Geometric Setup

 Consider a stationary black hole background geometry $(\mathcal{M}, g)$ in $D$ spacetime dimensions.
 We take the event horizon of the stationary black hole to be a bifurcate Killing horizon $\mathcal H$, and label the future horizon by $\mathcal H^+$, the past horizon by $\mathcal H^-$ and the codimension-2 bifurcation surface by $\mathcal B.$ The Killing field that is normal to the Killing horizon is denoted by $\xi^a$.
 We assume $\xi^a$ is a Killing symmetry of all the background dynamical fields, including the metric $g$ and matter fields $\varphi$,

-Below we describe some kinematic properties of bifurcate Killing horizons, for which we will derive a dynamical non-stationary first law in the following sections.
+Note that for matter fields with gauge symmetry, we choose a gauge such that the Killing equation above holds.\footnote{See Section \ref{ssec:cps} for a further justification of this gauge choice.} Below we describe some kinematic properties of bifurcate Killing horizons, for which we will derive a dynamical non-stationary first law in the following sections.
 Similar descriptions can be found for instance in \cite{Carter:2009nex,Carter1987,Compere:2006my,Poisson:2009pwt}.
 We are mainly interested in the part of the horizon $\mathcal H^+$ that lies to the future of $\mathcal B$, with cross-sections labelled by $\mathcal C$, since we will be deriving a dynamical black hole entropy associated to (perturbations of) these cross-sections.

 We wish to decompose the background metric on $\mathcal H^+$ using the outgoing and ingoing null vector fields on $\mathcal H^+$, $k^a$ and~$l^a$, respectively.
 Together ($k^a,l^a$) form a null zweibein basis, that is Lie transported by $k^a$, for a two-dimensional subspace of the tangent space of $\mathcal H^+$.
 To construct the tangent null vector fields we employ an affine parameterisation for the null geodesic generators of the horizon, instead of a Killing parameterisation.
 The affine parameterisation is more convenient to describe the perturbation that we will introduce momentarily, since we want to keep the zweibein ($k^a, l^a$) fixed when we perturb the geometry, while at the same time we want to impose the gauge condition $\delta \xi^a \neq 0 $ for the Killing field.
 In terms of the Killing parameterisation, the condition $\delta \xi^a \neq 0$ is incompatible with a fixed zweibein basis, if the Killing field is part of this basis.
 In terms of the affine parameterisation, on the other hand, this is not a problem, because, as we will explain, fixing $k^a$ does not fix $\xi^a$ if their proportionality constant (i.e., the surface gravity) on the horizon is allowed to vary.